5 minutes with… Jade Chapman, Author of ‘Understanding Oscar’

 And here we are three years on.
 Dylan and Banjo are in year 3, Oscar and Dax are in year 1, little George is growing up way too fast and ‘Understanding Oscar’ the book is a reality.
 A story written initially to help Banjo and George understand and accept their brother Oscar’s different way of interacting with the world, it is now able to help educate other families and siblings, both with and without neurodiverse children.

 I had the honour of attending the launch of ‘Understanding Oscar’ and the pleasure of sitting down with Jade to discuss all the important things.

-Firstly, can you share how did the idea of this book come up?
+Firstly, can you share how the idea of this book came up?

 In the early days, after receiving Oscar’s autism diagnosis, I remember searching high and low to find a good book/resource to read to Banjo – to help explain what autism was, along with why it affects different people in different ways.